jebog/openshift-bootcamp/Labs/Lab03-Wordpress-OpenShift-application/wordpress-deployment-ex-1.md

 Once your files are ready to deploy to OpenShift, you can use `oc create -f <filename>` to deploy it within your project.

 You will need to apply the `anyuid` Security Context Constraint (SCC) to your project to allow the Wordpress container to work correctly.
 Security Context Constraints will be covered in a later lab.
-To add the `anyuid` SCC to your project, run the following command
+To add the `anyuid` SCC to your project, you would run the following command

 ```
 $ oc adm policy add-scc-to-user anyuid -z default
 ```

+Ask your system administrator to do this for you, providing the project name

 When finished, remove all of the resources you created and the project.